LezWatch/lwtv-plugin/readme.md

 * `class-dead.php` - Outputs dead content
 * `class-default.php` - Outputs front page of this-year
 * `class-shows.php` - Outputs all show pages dynamically

-### Ways to Watch

-Stored in `/ways-to-watch/` -- Code to customize Ways to Watch links and add affiliate data, or alter display names.

-* `class-ways-to-watch.php` - All global data, such as header/meta and content regex.
-* `class-output.php` - Affiliate links and pretty-fication of services

 ### WP-CLI